#1 in Las Vegas for Bachelor Parties

 9.7Location

-Why for a bachelor party — Vdara opened in 2009 as part of the CityCenter development and is the all-suite, non-casino complement to the ARIA and Waldorf Astoria towers in the same complex.
-One thousand four hundred and ninety-five suites, the smallest entry-level Studio Suite is 580 square feet (a kitchen…
+Why for a bachelor party: Vdara opened in 2009 as part of the CityCenter development and is the all-suite, non-casino complement to the ARIA and Waldorf Astoria towers in the same complex.
+One thousand four hundred and ninety-five suites, the smallest entry-level Studio Suite is 580 square feet (a kitchenette in every unit).

 Best room: Two-Bedroom Hospitality Suite (the bachelor flagship, 1,400 sqft, two bedrooms, separate sitting room) or Studio Suite for the entry-level all-suite product.